-In this clip from his 11 June 1987 interview with Paul Stillwell at the U.S. Naval Station, Treasure Island, California, Vaessen relates his rescue from the bottom of the overturned hull of USS Utah (AG-16), sunk in the attack on Pearl Harbor on 7 December 1941.
+In this clip from his 11 June 1987 interview with Paul Stillwell at the U.S. Naval Station, Treasure Island, California, Vaessen relates his rescue from the bottom of the overturned hull of the USS Utah, sunk in the attack on Pearl Harbor on 7 December 1941.

 John Vaessen: So, anyhow, I crawl down in there.
 So I take the wrench and I rap on the bottom.
 I said, “Gee, it sounds like it’s out of water.
 This is a pretty good sign.”
 So I hit it some more.
 I didn’t know we were at war.
 I mean, this was unbeknownst to me.
 So, anyway, I rapped on the bottom, rapped and rapped.
 You know, your hopes are always up, so I rapped and rapped.
 Gee, I got the damnedest blister on my hand, but I kept rapping anyway.